George Perkins Merrill: Biography

 In 1881 he became assistant curator at the National Museum, Washington, D.C.
 He also served as professor of geology and mineralogy at the Corcoran Scientific School of Columbian University (now George Washington University) from 1893 to 1916, and was appointed head curator of the department of geology at the National Museum in 1897.
 In 1922 he was elected to the National Academy of Sciences.
+He was elected to the American Philosophical Society the following year.
 He wrote many periodical contributions, especially on meteorites.
 His assistants included Edgar T. Wherry and Margaret W. Moodey.

 In 1897 Merrill proposed the term regolith for the loose outer layer of Earth, the Moon, Mars, etc. covering solid rock.

 Personal life

 Merrill married Sarah Farrington on November 19, 1883, and they had four children.
 She died in 1894, and he remarried to Katherine Lulalia Yancey on February 13, 1900.
 They had one child.

 He died from a heart attack in Auburn, Maine on August 15, 1929, and was buried at Oak Hill Cemetery there.
 The grave marker is engraved: